-We challenge the notion that professional employees (e.g., accountants, engineers, lawyers, and physicians) adhere to positive reciprocity norms in response to POS and negative reciprocity norms in response to PPCV in the straightforward fashion suggested above.
-Our research is inspired in part by evidence indicating that social exchange in organizations may be more complex than originally conceived.
-Empirical findings have shown, for example, that employee positive reciprocity with the organization may be influenced by various personality characteristics, such as agreeableness (Colbert et al., 2004), fear of being exploited (Lynch, Eisenberger & Armeli, 1999), propensity to endorse positive reciprocity norms (Eisenberger, Cotterell & Marvel, 1987), and the tendency to reject power distance and traditionality norms (Farh, Hackett & Liang, 2007).
-Similarly, employee negative reciprocity may be influenced by attitudes toward revenge associated with age (Aquino & Douglas, 2003) and propensity to endorse negative reciprocity norms (Mitchell & Ambrose, 2007).
+Empirical findings have shown, for example, that employee positive reciprocity with an organization may be influenced by various personality characteristics, such as agreeableness (Colbert, Mount, Harter, Witt, & Barrick, 2004), fear of being exploited (Lynch, Eisenberger, & Armeli, 1999), a propensity to endorse positive reciprocity norms (Eisenberger, Cotterell, & Marvel, 1987), and a tendency to reject "power distance" and traditionality norms (Farh, Hackett, & Liang, 2007).
+Similarly, employee negative reciprocity may be influenced by attitudes toward revenge associated with age (Aquino & Douglas, 2003) and a propensity to endorse negative reciprocity norms (Mitchell & Ambrose, 2007).

-Our study advances prior research on employee reciprocity with organizations (Colbert et al., 2004; Eisenberger et al., 1987; Farh et al., 2007; Lynch et al., 1999) in three ways.
+Our study advances prior research on employees' reciprocity with organizations (Colbert et al., 2004; Eisenberger et al., 1987; Farh et al., 2007; Lynch et al., 1999) in three ways.
 First, we propose that the extent to which professional employees reciprocate organizational treatment depends on the extent to which they identify with both their organization and their profession.
-Organizational and professional identification are thought to have powerful effects on how employees interpret and react to organizational actions (Pratt & Foreman, 2000; Riketta, 2005), but the influence of organizational and professional identification on employee reciprocity dynamics has not been explored.
+Organizational and professional identification are thought to have powerful effects on how employees interpret and react to organizational actions (Pratt & Foreman, 2000; Riketta, 2005), but the influences of organizational and professional identification on employee reciprocity dynamics have not been explored.